Hirvensaloa/rehti-mmorpg/assets/README.md

 **Resource Objects**

 Resource objects represent in-game resources that players can interact with, such as trees for woodcutting, ore deposits for mining, and more.
-They have the following attributes:
+Resource objects can yield items when interacted with (For example, chopping a tree) OR they can transform items (For example, cooking raw fish).
+Resource objects have the following attributes:

 - **id:** A unique identifier for the object.
 - **type:** "Resource" to indicate the object type.
 - **name:** The name or description of the resource.
+- **yieldableItems:** Items that are yielded on interaction.
+Not required if itemTransformTable is defined (If both are defined, `itemTransformTable` is ignored).
+Resource objects cannot both yield and transform items.
   - **yieldableItemList:** A list of items that can be yielded from this resource, along with the percentage chance to yield each item.
-- **xpPerYield:** The amount of experience points (XP) gained when yielding once from this resource.
+  - **xpPerYield:** The amount of experience points (XP) gained when yielding once from this resource
   - **depleteChance:** The chance of depleting the resource when yielded.
+- **itemTranformList:** A table of items indicating how items are transformed.
+When interacting with the player, the first item found from the player's inventory that matches a item in the `itemTransformTable` is used.
+Not required if `yieldableItems` are defined.
+  - **itemId:** Item to id to be transformed.
+  - **resultItemId:** The result item id.
+  - **resultItemQuantity:** The amount of result items that is received.
+  - **xpPerTransform:** The amount of xp that is given when itemId is transformed to result item(s).
 - **relatedSkillId:** The skill related to this resource (e.g., 0 (Woodcutting) for a tree).
 - **xpRequirement:** The required XP in the related skill to yield from this resource.
 - **description:** A brief description of the resource.